Curriculum & Instruction Master's Degree with a Concentration in STEM

 - July 15th for the Fall semester

 Semester in which the program can be started

-With advisor approval, up to six graduate hours from another university may be transferred, as long as they fit into one of the degree requirements.
+The master's degree consists 36 hours of coursework.
+With advisor approval, up to six graduate hours from another university may be transferred, if they fit into one of the degree requirements.

 Use the Student Business Services Tuition Estimator to estimate your costs.

 Where can I Find out about Financial Aid?

 Scholarships and assistantships for master's students are available through the office of graduate admissions and enrollment in the College of Education.

 Chance WebbAcademic Advisor / AdmissionsOffice of Graduate Admissions & Enrollmentgradadmissions.firstname.lastname@example.org 806-834-6768